Can Boswellia serrata or Frankincense Oil support natural cancer treatment?

 When choosing a Boswellia extract, the standardization for AKBA is essential.
 As I mentioned, one of boswellia’s most powerful components is AKBA.
 Therefore it is so often in the focus of research.
 However, there is another compound in boswellia that is actually pro-inflammatory.
 It is called beta-boswellic acid (BBA).
 The Boswellia extract that I recommend is standardized to 10% AKBA and has virtually no beta-boswellic acids.
 The dosage of a combination of Boswellia serrata and Boswellia carteri is 300 – 3000 mg per day.

 Using the compound AKBA (acetyl-11-keto-beta-boswellic acid) research has for the first time shown that boswellia has the ability to target cancer cells in late-stage ovarian cancer patients.
 Other compounds found in boswellia have been proved to be beneficial in test tubes when treating cancer cells.4

 Potential Cancer-Killing Properties

 Because of its anti-inflammatory properties Boswellia serrata has been used in folk medicine for several health concerns, including asthma, gastroenteritis and skin conditions.
 New research has shown that Boswellia extract and frankincense may be a potential treatment for brain, breast, colon, pancreatic, prostate and stomach cancers.
 Research trials are filling medical journals like Carcinogenesis and PLoS One about boswellia serrata’s cancer-targeting process.5

 Natural Treatment of Cancer with Boswellia (Frankincense Oil)

 People who added Boswellia serrata into their cancer care plan may find themselves experiencing double-benefits from this amazing substance.
 Why?
 For many cancer patients, the time comes when the treatment becomes worse than the cancer itself.
-It is at this point that quality of life and symptom suppression are the focal points for many diagnosed with this disease.
+It is at this point that quality of life and symptom suppression are the focal points for many diagnosed with the disease.
 Debilitating in and of itself, often the side effects of conventional cancer treatment can make having cancer absolutely miserable.